Causal Decision Making and Causal Effect Estimation Are Not the Same... and Why It Matters: Distinguishing Between Effect Estimation and Decision Making

 \section{Distinguishing Between Effect Estimation and Decision Making}

 We use the potential outcomes framework~\citep{rubin1974estimating} to define causal effects.
-The framework defines interventions in terms of \textbf{treatment levels}, which may range from two (e.g., to represent absence or presence of a treatment) to many more (e.g., to represent treatment doses).
-The framework also assumes the existence of one \textbf{potential outcome} associated with each treatment level for each individual, which represents the value that the outcome of interest would take if the individual were to be exposed to the associated treatment level. \textbf{Causal effects} are defined in terms of the difference between two potential outcomes.
+The framework defines interventions in terms of treatment alternatives (treatment ``levels"), which may range from two (e.g., to represent absence or presence of a treatment) to many more (e.g., to represent treatment doses).
+The framework also assumes the existence of one \textbf{potential outcome} associated with each treatment alternative for each individual, which represents the value that the outcome of interest would take if the individual were to be exposed to the associated treatment. \textbf{Causal effects} are defined in terms of the difference between two potential outcomes.
+Our subsequent discussions and examples focus on cases with only two intervention alternatives, but most of the ideas and insights also apply to cases with more.

-The main difference between causal effect estimation and treatment assignment is the causal estimand of interest.
-Formally, let $Y(i)\in \mathbb{R}$ be the potential outcome associated with the treatment level $i$.
-When there are only two intervention levels (e.g., to represent the presence and absence of an intervention), the estimand of interest in (heterogeneous) \textbf{causal effect estimation} is:
+The main difference between causal effect estimation and estimating the best treatment assignment is the estimand of interest.
+Formally, let $Y(i)\in \mathbb{R}$ be the potential outcome associated with treatment level $i$.
+The estimand in (heterogeneous) \textbf{causal effect estimation (CEE)} is:

-which corresponds to the \textbf{conditional average treatment effect (CATE)} given the feature vector $X$ that is used to characterize individuals.
+which corresponds to the \textbf{conditional average treatment effect (CATE)} given the feature vector $X$ used to characterize individuals.
 Several studies have proposed the use of machine learning methods for CATE estimation \citep[see][for a survey]{dorie2019automated}.
 Popular methods include Bayesian additive regression trees~\citep{hill2011bayesian}, causal random forests~\citep{wager2018estimation}, and regularized causal support vector machines~\citep{imai2013estimating}.

-The counterpart in \textbf{causal decision making} (or treatment assignment) is:
+The counterpart in \textbf{causal decision making (CDM)}, or treatment assignment, is:

-which corresponds to the treatment level (or action) that maximizes the expected value of the outcome of interest given the feature vector $X$.
+which corresponds to the treatment level (or action) that maximizes the expected value of the outcome of interest given the feature vector $X$.\footnote{The threshold for the decision could be a value other than zero, for example when treatment costs and benefits are taken into account; see the discussion below.} Why are causal effect models so often considered the natural choice for causal decision making?
+Because Equation~\ref{eq:assignment_estimand} is defined in terms of Equation~\ref{eq:effect_estimand}: individuals should be assigned to treatment level $a^*=1$ when their CATE is positive, and to treatment level $a^*=0$ otherwise.